IDAES/idaes-pse/docs/explanations/scaling_toolbox/scaling_workflow.rst

 Scaling Hierarchical Models
 ---------------------------

-The hierarchical nature of IDAES models adds an additional challenge to scaling workflows, but also provides opportunities for modularization and creating of Scalers dedicated to scaling specific sub-sections of a model (e.g., unit and property models).
+The hierarchical nature of IDAES models adds an additional challenge to scaling workflows, but also provides opportunities for modularization and the creation of Scalers dedicated to scaling specific sub-sections of a model (e.g., unit and property models).

 Flowsheet Scaling Workflow
 ''''''''''''''''''''''''''